 Our favorite activity books for kids

 You knew these kids sticker books would be on here, since I raved about them here.
 I am OBSESSED with these and so are my girls.
-All four of my girls (from ages 10 -3) love these and can do them without help.
+All four of my girls (from ages 13-7) love these and can do them without help.
 I love that it’s completely self-contained (no markers or crayons or any other supplies needed) and that it keeps them busy for hours.
 I can’t recommend these more highly.
-The kid versions are better for my 3 and 5 year olds, while the adult versions are more fun for my older girls.
+The kid versions are better for younger kids (my youngest did SO many of these during lockdown when she was barely 3 years old), while the adult versions are more fun for my older girls (about 9+).

 When this activity book first came out, my girls couldn’t get enough of it – any time it was quiet at our house, I can almost guarantee they were huddled on the couch together working on a puzzle or game or maze in this giant activity book.
 It’s by the same author who writes Doodle Adventures where there is a storyline that you add your own drawings and doodles to.

-When you think “activity books for kids,” you may not immediately think math, but we bought this for Ella for her birthday a couple of years ago, and it’s such a fun concept.
+When you think “activity books for kids,” you may not immediately think math, but we bought this for Ella for her birthday when she was five or six, and it’s such a fun concept.
 Each page has some sort of simple story and then math questions ranging from very basic to more complicated.
 Basically story problems in a really fun format.
 From our 3 year old who can manage the easy counting problems to our almost fifth-grader, it’s a huge hit and fun for dinnertime conversation, when you’re hunting for things to do on a long car ride, or as math practice before bed.
 There are four books in the series.

 We Are in an ART-ivity Book!